Skip to main content

 • Open licensing can help heritage organisations to develop long-term policies and programming that builds capacity, skills and expertise in heritage, and contribute to the UK’s thriving communities and creative economies, in particular SMEs.

 • Heritage organisations with open licensing policies have seen benefits including increased engagement, attendance, community support, new income from open access business models, and new ways of working that support mission-driven activities.
-Many report savings in the long term when accounting for the labour, workflows and inefficiencies required to administer services and fulfil use requests.
+Many report savings in the long term when accounting for the labour, workflows and inefficiencies required to administer services and fulfill use requests.

 • Open licensing can bring wider economic benefits by increased efficiency from more available and accessible materials, and new innovations from the ability to bring together information, data and insights in new ways.